jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Once we stop chasing Left/Right phantoms, we will adopt Techvolution and buy our own levers of power.
 Only then will we defeat antagonism and upgrade to the Internet Age.

-## A New philosophy We'll Let Us Reach for the Stars
+## A New Philosophy We'll Take Us to the Stars

 Darth Blockbuster appears every time we upgrade to a new age.
 He uses antagonism to prevent regular people from taking control of the new levers of power.
 Here's one example in our history and our present day.